 What other kinds of records would I find in the register of deeds office?

-Besides deeds, mortgages and liens, there are oil and gas leases, plats of additions to the cities in Sedgwick County, county school records up to about 1958, honorable discharges from the armed services, powers of attorney, and corporate records.
+Besides deeds, mortgages and liens, there are oil and gas leases, plats of additions to the cities in Sedgwick County, honorable discharges from the armed services and powers of attorney.

 How far back do the records go?

 The earliest records in the Register of Deeds office, written in elaborate manuscript, date back to the 1870's.
 Among the early records are the Patent Deeds recorded when land was bought from the United States government that are signed by President Ulysses S. Grant.